Sawtaytoes/image-viewer/TASKS.md

 - Add a slider to switch between different numbers of image thumbnails per row.
 - Add way to sort by last modified date rather than only alphabetical.
 - Store file sorting state in local storage.
+- Add highlight when hovering and clicking controls.

 ## Image Viewer
 - Add ability to zoom with mouse-wheel and pinch.